Who We Are

 Research, Standards & Ecosystem Stewardship: We develop and publish impact measurement frameworks, responsible tokenization standards, and digital impact protocols that promote transparency and comparability across markets.
 We establish accreditation tools like Zult Impact Scores and convene partnerships across industry, academia, and regulators to strengthen market integrity.

 Open-Source Tools, AI & Digital Infrastructure: We build, fund, and maintain public-good technology that expands access to transparent financial infrastructure.
-This includes blockchain-based platforms, AI-powered data tools, and API registries that increase visibility, efficiency, and inclusivity in digital capital markets.
-We also enable infrastructure for digital and crypto donations directed toward verified impact initiatives.
+This includes open-source data tools, AI-powered analytics, and standardized API frameworks that increase visibility, efficiency, and inclusivity in impact-aligned markets.
+All tools are published under open-source licenses.
+We also develop standards and guidance for digital and crypto donations directed toward verified impact initiatives.

 Fellowships, Education & Advocacy: We strengthen human capital through academies, residencies, and fellowships for emerging asset managers, technologists, and community-finance leaders.
 Our educational initiatives build literacy around inclusive finance, tokenized markets, and AI innovation, while our regulatory advocacy advances responsible innovation and equitable access to digital financial tools.